 The Practice Nurse holds a clinic for cervical smears at the main surgery in Tarporley.

 Please click here for further details of cervical screening from West Cheshire CCG.

 Clinics are on Monday afternoons and Thursday mornings with the Practice Nurse.

-Chronic Diseases including asthma, diabetes, CHD, COPD
+Chronic Diseases including asthma, diabetes, heart disease, COPD

 Regular check-ups and advice from our practice nurses on lifestyle including smoking, medication, alcohol, exercise and diet.
 For asthma and COPD, advice on inhaler techniques.